Harrison Barnes NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Giving up 117.1 points per game last year made the Warriors the 21st-ranked team in the NBA defensively.
+- Defensively, the Warriors gave up 117.1 points per contest last season, 21st in the league.

-- The Warriors allowed 43.3 rebounds on average last season, 15th in the NBA.
+- The Warriors gave up 43.3 rebounds on average last season, 15th in the NBA.

-- In terms of assists, the Warriors conceded 25.7 per contest last season, ranking them 15th in the NBA.
+- The Warriors were the 15th-ranked squad in the league in assists allowed per game last season, at 25.7.

-- Looking at three-point defense, the Warriors were 23rd in the league last year, conceding 12.9 makes per game.
+- In terms of three-point defense, the Warriors were 23rd in the league last season, giving up 12.9 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!